ShaMan123/react-native-reanimated-canvas/README.md

 ## Performance
 -------------
 1. For non-transparent path, both Android and iOS performances are good.
 Because when drawing non-transparent path, only last segment is drawn on canvas, no matter how long the path is, CPU usage is stable at about 20% and 15% in Android and iOS respectively.
-2. For transparent path, CPU usage stays at around 25% in Android, however, in iOS, CPU usage grows to 100% :(.
+1. For transparent path, CPU usage stays at around 25% in Android, however, in iOS, CPU usage grows to 100% :(.
 * Android (https://youtu.be/gXdCEN6Enmk)<br/>
 <img src="https://i.imgur.com/YQ2wVMc.jpg" height="400" />&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://i.imgur.com/CuIar4h.jpg" height="400" />
 * iOS (https://youtu.be/_jO4ky400Eo)<br/>
 <img src="https://i.imgur.com/AwkFu94.png" height="400" />&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://i.imgur.com/UDcaiaz.png" height="400" />
+1. All touches are now handled in native

 ## Example
 -------------
-The source code includes 3 examples, using build-in UI components, using with only canvas, and sync between two canvases.

-Check full example app in the [example](./example) folder
+Check full example app in the [Example](./SketchExample) folder

 ## Troubleshooting
 -------------